Coal News We love to talk!

 According to experts, NTPCs pioneering effort in using waterways may in the longer run create the much-needed redundancies in the rail system.

-- Coal block sale: reverse auction method could be advantage private power producers Read more
+- Coal block auction likely by March Read more